 If you are able to spot these signs early, you will be able to avoid being a scam victim.

-Tips On How To Protect Yourself From Loan Scams In Singapore
+Loan Scams In Singapore: Tips On How To Protect Yourself

-Here are some tips to protect yourself from becoming a scam victim:
+Here are some tips to protect yourself from becoming a scam victim of loan scams in Singapore:

 1. Ignore Such Advertisements And Messages